hackingmaterials/automatminer/docs/source/index.rst

 Next, we will use get_preset_config to use different pre-built configurations for a MatPipe.
-The options include production, default, fast, and debug.
+The options include production, default, robust, and debug.
 Specific details about each config can be seen in `presets.py
 <api/automatminer.get_preset_config.html>`_.
 In this example, we will be using
 the debug config for a short program runtime.
 Of course, you do not need to use